trambarhq/relaks-wordpress-example/README.md

 }
 ```

-The code initiates the data source and the route manager.
+The function initiates the data source and the route manager.
 Using these as props, it creates the root React element `<FrontEnd />`.
 The function `harvest()` (from [relaks-harvest](https://github.com/trambarhq/relaks-harvest)) then recursively renders the component tree until all we have are plain HTML elements:

 ![Component tree conversion](docs/img/harvest.png)